 Topic 4: Eighteenth-Century British Literature.

-Research Aim: The goal of this study is to study the evolution of modern British literature in comparison to eighteenth-century literature.
+Research Aim: The goal of this study is to study the evolution of modern British literature compared to eighteenth-century literature.
 This research will focus on the genre of comedy only.
-The research will discuss the causes of laughter in the eighteenth century as compared to things that cause laughter in modern times.
+The research will discuss the causes of laughter in the eighteenth century compared to things that cause laughter in modern times.

 Topic 5: A Systematic Study of Chaucer’s Miller’s Tale.

 Research Aim: This research aims to take a closer look at Chaucer’s heavily censored story, “The Miller’s Tale.”
-It seeks to take a closer look at the reason why “The Miller’s Tale” is criticised and categorized as obscene and unfit for a general read.
-The study will analyse the writing style, language, and method of the writer for the research paper.
+It seeks to take a closer look at why “The Miller’s Tale” is criticised and categorised as obscene and unfit for a general read.
+The study will analyse the writer's writing style, language, and method for the research paper.